Temporal data can be implemented in the linear referencing system (LRS).

 Viewing and analyzing temporal events

 By setting the TVD for events to different dates, you can easily visualize how events have changed over time.
 All events have From and To dates associated with them.
-Esri Roads and Highways manages these dates for you when LRS Networks are updated.
+ArcGIS Roads and Highways manages these dates for you when LRS Networks are updated.
 When you set the TVD for both routes and events, you can view the routes at a specific date and time.
 You can also add LRS networks and event layers to your map multiple times to provide multiple date and time representations.
 Use this technique to visualize changes in time, such as the change in the frequency of crashes when pavement conditions improve or degrade.

-ArcGIS Desktop allows you to work with time-enabled layers outside of the platform using ArcMap or the various web client APIs for Roads and Highways for Server .
+ArcGIS Desktop allows you to work with time-enabled layers outside of the platform using ArcMap or the various web client APIs for Roads and Highways Server .
 While temporal route edits should be made using the editing tools, your LRS can be used in conjunction with existing tools that work with time-enabled layers, such as the time slider.

 Editing temporal routes